marcanuy/simpleit.rocks/about.md

 ## Story

-I enjoy all aspects of designing a web application: from web server administration, to design, code and front end design of apps.
+I enjoy all aspects of designing a web application, from web server administration, to design, code and front end designing of apps.

 When in the process of creating a new project, I found myself referring often to the same documentation I've read relatively long time ago and